-The College of Education Institute for Teacher Education’s (ITE) Project Kākoʻo held a second round of care package distribution for teacher candidates.
+The College of Education School of Teacher Education’s (STE) Project Kākoʻo held a second round of care package distribution for teacher candidates.
 On April 16, 2021, more than 100 boxes were given out to treat students and show the college’s appreciation.
 The boxes included a variety of food items, pandemic safety supplies, a Starbuck’s gift card, and other goodies.

 After receiving support and donations from more than 100 individuals and several chapters of Alpha Delta Kappa (ADK)*, as well as the Pearl Harbor Rotary Club, for their pilot event in February, Project Kākoʻo was able to expand its outreach with another round of giveaways to more students.
 Phase two also included a raffle with a $25 Long’s gift card prize.